 - Have a pizza or chivito at the classic Rodelu bar.

-- Watch the sunset from the beach (and try some great fish and chips) and then walk back to where you are staying along the rambla.
+- Watch the sunset from the beach and then walk back to where you are staying along the rambla.
 Montevideo has 25 kilometres of unbroken rambla (or boardwalk) stretching from the port in the Ciudad Vieja to Carrasco near the airport.

 The Goddess of the Sea celebrations each February 2